Pigmet/texdata/README.md

 ### querying examples

 example is a function to obtain expected input examples for each command.
-Its grammar is as follows.

 ```clojure
 (example :int)